Chepkoech1/Code_challenge_one/README.md

 # Running the appication
  -open in live server
  -open in visual studio code
-    code .
+    code .87
 # Project set up
-In order to check if the project is working, open in live server in index.html file
+In order to check if the project is working, open in live server in index.html file.
 # Authors
         -Sandra
 # License